 You can read the Engagement with Carers report in this document, this includes our approach, a summary, conclusion and findings.
 You can read the appendices to the Engagement with Carers report in this document.

 Support for carers in primary care – a West Yorkshire Health and Care Partnership project

 In 2018, the West Yorkshire and Harrogate Health and Care Partnership held an event to find out what matters to carers.

-You can now read about the findings from this event and what we have done to improve outcomes for carers in primary care in the ‘you said, we did’ report which is available on the West Yorkshire and Harrogate Health and Care Partnership website (opens in a new window).
+You can now read about the findings from this event and what we have done to improve outcomes for carers in primary care in the ‘you said, we did’ report which is available on the West Yorkshire Health and Care Partnership website (opens in a new window).